It comes from the Greek κόπρος (kouros), which means “feces,” and λαλιά (labia) from the alien, “to speak.”

-Keep in mind that coprolalia, a symptom of a neurological disorder, will not go away.
-If the symptom is not expressed, the individual is effectively managing or suppressing its expression.
+Keep in mind that Coprolalia, a symptom of a neurological disorder, will not go away.
+If the sign is not expressed, the individual is effectively managing or suppressing its expression.

-Suppression is NOT a desired response.
-Suppression requires the individual to constantly focus on the symptom that reinforces coprolalia and depletes the person’s mental capacity to do anything other than suppress.
+Suppression is NOT the desired response.
+Suppression requires the individual to constantly focus on the symptom that reinforces Coprolalia and depletes the person’s mental capacity to do anything other than suppress.

 The obsession with suppression can lead to constant internal struggle.
-Effective management will serve to increase everyone’s understanding of coprolalia, reduce stress, and focus on symptoms.
+Effective management will increase everyone’s understanding of Coprolalia, reduce stress, and focus on symptoms.

-“It is extremely embarrassing to try to get out or find a job when you have Corprolalia.
-Therefore, people only see you as an unpleasant, disrespectful and threatening person.
+“It is highly embarrassing to get out or find a job when you have Corprolalia.
+Therefore, people only see you as unpleasant, disrespectful, and threatening.
 Joel L.

 Nobody wants to give you a chance.
-If they did, they would discover that I am a normal person who loves others and wants to be accepted as a respectful and cooperative member of society.
+If they did, they would discover that I am an average person who loves others and wants to be accepted as a respectful and cooperative member of society.

-This level of understanding is not always available to those with coprolalia.
-An example of this can be found by examining a post by a mother on the popular Circle of Moms website, in which the anonymous father shared this statement about his son:
+This level of understanding is not always available to those with Coprolalia.
+An example of this can be found by examining a post by a mother on the famous Circle of Moms website, in which the anonymous father shared this statement about his son:

-“My 9-year-old son was diagnosed with Tourette Syndrome for about a year, quite severe Tourette Syndrome.”
+“My 9-year-old son has been diagnosed with Tourette Syndrome for about a year, quite severe Tourette Syndrome.”

 “I just started a few months ago becoming vulgar and socially inappropriate (he proclaimed very loudly in the vitamin store that a woman had interrupted the sentence and” that’s OUR right place in line !! “

 He also calls his younger sisters “retarded” “crazy,” and so on. and “garbage.”
 Any advice?
-It is very humiliating to be in social situations when there is a lack of information about Tourette.
-He’s a very, very sweet and kind guy and he gets very embarrassed afterwards.
+It is humiliating to be in social situations when there is a lack of information about Tourette’s.
+He’s a sweet and kind guy, and he gets very embarrassed afterward.

-The author was obviously judging those with Tourette, assigning blame through perceived purpose in the inappropriate words they yelled:
+The author was judging those with Tourette’s, assigning blame through perceived purpose in the inappropriate words they yelled:

-I’ve seen so many articles and documentaries about tourettes, and a common line I hear over and over again about vocal tourettes is that you don’t mean what you say.
-However, I have noticed that many times the tics come out when you seem to think about it.
+I’ve seen many articles and documentaries about Tourettes, and a standard line I repeatedly hear about vocal Tourettes is that you don’t mean what you say.
+However, I have noticed that the tics often come out when you seem to think about it.

-It’s true that they don’t want to say it, but don’t you mean it when you say it?
-And by goodwill you can’t control what you want to say? “
+Indeed, they don’t want to say it, but don’t you mean it when you say it?
+And by goodwill, you can’t control what you want to say? “

-- “A common misunderstanding is that for ‘inappropriate words or sounds’ to be a symptom of Tourette Syndrome, they must be said ‘out of nowhere’ and must be repetitive in nature.”
+- “A common misunderstanding is that for ‘inappropriate words or sounds’ to be a symptom of Tourette Syndrome, they must be said ‘out of nowhere and repetitive in nature.”

-- “This leads to the mistaken belief that if a student swears once and / or at an ‘appropriate’ time, then it is not due to Tourette syndrome and therefore deserves punishment.”
+- “This leads to the mistaken belief that if a student swears once and at an ‘appropriate’ time, it is not due to Tourette syndrome and therefore deserves punishment.”

-- “Coprolalia can be a word, a chain of words or a phrase, said many times or said once but repeated over time.”
+- “Coprolalia can be a word, a chain of words or phrases, said many times or said once but repeated over time.”

 - “However, the symptoms of Tourette Syndrome, including coprolalia, are different for each person, are inconsistent, change periodically, increase and decrease with stress .”

-Imagine for a moment living a life in which your very existence embarrasses your family and convinces people that you are lying to them on a regular basis.
+Imagine for a moment living a life in which your very existence embarrasses your family and convinces people that you are lying to them regularly.

-Add to this mix the concept of always being the butt of joke, both to your peers and to society at large.
+Add to this mix the concept of always being the butt of the joke, both to your peers and society.
 Now match all those mental burdens with a stress-exacerbated disorder.
 How well do you think you would do in that life?

 How do people manage?

-Some people with coprolalia have discovered ingenious ways to hide or mask their outbursts when they are in social or work situations.
-They can pronounce only the first few letters of a four-letter word, (for example, “mm” or “shhh”).
+Some people with Coprolalia have discovered ingenious ways to hide or mask their outbursts in social or work situations.
+They can pronounce only the first few letters of a four-letter word (for example, “mm” or “shhh”).

-Others may silently mumble unacceptable words or cover their mouths to muffle obscenities.
-These masking techniques help alleviate the overwhelming urge to manifest involuntary symptoms, while silencing unacceptable and disturbing outbursts.
+Others may silently mumble inappropriate words or cover their mouths to muffle obscenities.
+These masking techniques help alleviate the overwhelming urge to manifest involuntary symptoms while silencing unacceptable and disturbing outbursts.

 Because children are less socially sophisticated, young people may not try or even be able to mask or hide their outbursts.
 Severely affected adults with ongoing vocal tics may not be able to suppress or mask these symptoms.

-Understanding and accepting the symptoms of Tourette Syndrome is a key element in helping people with Tourette Syndrome lead full and productive lives.
+Understanding and accepting the symptoms of Tourette Syndrome is a critical element in helping people with Tourette Syndrome lead entire and productive lives.

-Strategies for managing coprolalia will focus on improving acceptance and understanding of this difficult symptom, which in turn will reduce the frequency and intensity of its expression.
+Strategies for managing Coprolalia will focus on improving acceptance and understanding of this challenging symptom, which will reduce the frequency and intensity of its expression.

 “Finally, my son taught himself coping methods (such as saying the words without sound, in a low voice or on a pillow or jacket) and became almost imperceptible.”

-These days, Ccoprolalia only manifests itself in times of extreme stress; however, given the presentation, I’m sure you can understand how it may sound useful at this point to anyone who is unfamiliar with the complexities of Tourette Syndrome and the tics that accompany the disorder.
+These days, Ccoprolalia only manifests itself in times of extreme stress; however, given the presentation, I’m sure you can understand how it may sound helpful to anyone unfamiliar with the complexities of Tourette Syndrome and the tics that accompany the disorder.

-Education is essential for the individual and their families, as well as for all others who will become or become the essential support network for healthy living.
+Education is essential for the individual and their families, as well as for all others who will become or become the virtual support network for healthy living.

-This will include the individual’s school, their peers, their medical professionals, the clubs they are involved with, their community, and society at large.
+This will include the individual’s school, peers, medical professionals, clubs they are involved with, their community, and society at large.

-There are numerous Internet sources intended to promote knowledge and understanding of Tourette syndrome, which can be useful sources of information and support.
+Numerous Internet sources are intended to promote knowledge and understanding of Tourette syndrome, which can be valuable sources of information and support.

-Coprolalia is a rare symptom of Tourette syndrome and there are few comprehensive sources of information specific to this symptom.
-Many sources on Tourette Syndrome define coprolalia in general, but few offer more than one definition.
+Coprolalia is a rare symptom of Tourette syndrome, and there are few comprehensive sources of information specific to this symptom.
+Many sources on Tourette Syndrome define Coprolalia, but few offer more than one definition.

-We recommend the Neurologically Gifted article, Coprolalia Part 1: The Nature of Coprolalia, which is a comprehensive look at what coprolalia is and how it can manifest itself.
+We recommend the Neurologically Gifted article, Coprolalia Part 1: The Nature of Coprolalia, which looks at what Coprolalia is and how it can manifest itself.

-We also recommend using other sources of information about Tourette Syndrome, particularly explanations about tics and the nature of tics, to better understand coprolalia.
+We also recommend using other sources of information about Tourette Syndrome, particularly explanations about tics and the nature of tics, to understand Coprolalia better.